 5. Start Writing Names on a Clipboard

 Love this idea from my World Language Cafe FB Group teacher friends!
-Write the name/s of the student/s who are too talkative and walk by their desks and make sure they see that you have written their name on the clipboard.
+Write the name/s of the talkative student/s and walk by their desks and make sure they see that you have written their name on the clipboard.
 Students do not like seeing their names on “the list”.
 If you write their name more than once, consider a quick email home to parents.

 Isn’t it secretly fun to play mind games like this with your students?
 Don’t tell them I said that.
 Shhh . . . it’ll be our little secret.